 The design of the roof verges meant that they were directing rainwater down the face of the wall, rather than away from it, causing the black staining.
 This can also happen if the verges haven’t been fitted correctly.
+Our new verge is designed to direct the water away from the walls and meets BS8612.

 This isn’t an isolated incident and it isn’t a problem that is limited to one manufacturer’s product.
 It only manifests itself on certain developments, depending on the aspect of the plots and the local weather conditions; and only to plain tiled roofs, as profiled tiles themselves steer rainwater away from the verge.